Treatment of STIs

 Once you have been diagnosed with an STI and started treatment, it’s important to know how to prevent reinfection.
 One of the most common causes of reinfection with an STI is having sex with an untreated sex partner.
 This is why warning your partner(s) and ensuring they also complete treatment if they are positive for an STI is essential to preventing yourself and others from becoming (re)infected.
 It is also important to complete the entire course of medication and follow instructions about how soon after starting medication you can have sex.
 With certain infections, individuals must abstain from sex for several days after being treated with antibiotics, even if symptoms begin to go away.
 Having sex before this waiting period is over could pass STIs to your partner and infect you again in the future.

 Another important aspect of preventing future infections is understanding how STIs spread and your risk behaviours.
-Safe sex practices include consistently using condoms/dental dams and getting regularly tested for STIs.
+Safe sex practices include consistently using condoms/dental dams and getting regularly tested for STIs, such as with Homed-IQ’s HIV Test.

 STI Treatment Adherence